Last Updated on October 19, 2021

 Finding a dual-frequency fish finder with both 200hHz and 50kHz is the best choice because you get the best of both worlds.
 You’ll want to use the 200kHz in shallow water and if you’re scanning quickly.
 Then, you’ll use the 50kHz into the deeper waters offshore, slow it down, and scan more carefully at deeper depths.

-What is the best fish finder of 2020?
+What is the best fish finder?

 I’m a big fan of the Garmin Striker Plus 4.
 This GPS combo dual-beam fish finder offers great images and exceptional reliability.

 With that being said, I suggest going with brands you know.
 Humminbird, Lowrance, Garmin, and Helix are the brands you want to go after.
 The best fish finder also depends on whether you’re fishing from a kayak, ice fishing, and what types of fishing you’re going after.

 Remember that knowing how to read a fish finder and knowing how to interpret those readings are two different things.
 Anyone can know what they’re looking at, but you need to know what to do with that knowledge once you have it.